 - You meet with the health care provider who's administering your chemotherapy.

-- You undergo a brief physical exam to check temperature, pulse and blood pressure.
+- You undergo a brief physical exam to check your temperature, pulse and blood pressure.

 - You have the IV catheter inserted.

 - You have a blood sample drawn for a blood count and other blood tests.

 - You meet with your doctor to review your blood test results and assess your overall health.

 - You receive medications to prevent side effects such as nausea, anxiety or inflammation.

 - You receive the chemotherapy drugs.
 This may take up to several hours.

 After a chemotherapy session

 Following a chemotherapy session, you may: